Trans-exclusionary radical feminism by country: United States

-Although gender-critical feminism originated in the United States in the 1970s, it has largely fallen out of favor among American feminists.
-Some gender-critical organizations do remain, however, such as WoLF, a gender-critical feminist organization that operates mainly within the United States.
+Although trans-exclusionary radical feminism originated in the United States in the 1970s, it has largely fallen out of favor among American feminists.
+Some trans-exclusionary radical feminist organizations do remain, however, such as WoLF, an organization that operates mainly within the United States.

 Europe

 France

 In France, the gender-critical or TERF strain of feminism was long understood as less significant or dangerous to trans rights than non-feminist, conservative or religious groups.
 Journalist Yacha Hajzler described the strain as an extremist minority supported by the political far-right, while Constance Lefebvre dismissed TERFs as a small uninfluential minority of French feminists.
 However, in the years leading up to 2022, TERFs gained increasing prominence in public discourse.
 Roux Ange argues that French anti-trans feminism in particular advances a "universalist feminism" that collapses intersectionality.

 The French gender-critical feminist movement is closely linked with conservative and far-right movements.
-Trans-exclusionary feminists Margeruite Stern and Dora Motout amplify and support anti-trans lobby groups Little Mermaid Observatory and Ypomoni.
+Trans-exclusionary feminists Marguerite Stern and Dora Moutot amplify and support anti-trans lobby groups Observatoire de la petite sirène and Ypomoni.
 Founded in 2021, Little Mermaid Observatory was established by Céline Masson and Caroline Eliacheff to lobby against transgender healthcare for minors.

 In 2019, feminist activist Stern, launched a series of collages or posters, sometimes known as the feminist collages movement, that denounce sexist violence.
 On 22 January 2020, she sparked controversy with her statements in a Twitter thread that trans women were "taking up more and more space in feminism", culminating in her leaving the group of activists and ostracizing her from the broader movement.
 This controversy led journalists Flavie Motila, Lisa Peyronne and Marielle Poupard to describe Stern as taking the "tête" (lead) of the TERF movement.

 On 12 February 2020, a statement authored by journalist Pauline Arrighi was published in Le Huffpost titled "Trans Question".
 It was signed by 60 people, including Stern, and questioned whether trans women should be able to identify as women.
 Following protests, the publication removed the statement after only a few hours and apologized that the statement contained comments that went against the values of the publication.
 The piece was later republished in Marianne with the title "Trans: Is It Enough to Self-Claim as a Woman To Demand To Be Recognized as One?" and garnered over 140 signatories, including sociologist Christine Delphy.

 As a rejoinder to Stern's thread and the tribune republished in Marianne, a group of transfeminist authors penned a piece titled "The Debate on the Place of Transfemmes Is Pointless".
 The piece reaffirmed the importance of solidarity with trans women in the feminist movement and showed how purported 'legitimate concerns' give rise to violent depictions of trans people, and was signed by 1014 individuals and 113 organizations.